 Parr, Russ: KLOS/KABC, 1978-85; KDAY, 1985-89.
 Russ hosts a national show on SupeRadio.

 Parr, Shawn: KIKF, 1988-92; KZLA, 1992-98 and 1999-2006; XSUR/KKGO, 2007-13.
-Shawn works morning drive at Go Country KKGO.
+Shawn worked morning drive at Go Country KKGO until November 2013.
+He's planning to join Cumulus' syndicated NASH/fm as the nighttime host after the first of the year.
 He has been the voice of Dick Clark Productions for many years.
 He has been the announcer for The American Music Awards, Golden Globes, and Academy of Country Music Awards.